haxworx/NodeInTheWhole/Sanctoshare-0.8.1.0-src/README.txt

    Major Changes:

+   *  As of 0.8.1.0 we now fix upon breakages in connection/transfers etc. see .sanctoshare/process_file usage...

    *  As of version 0.8.0.0 our server uses node.js.

    *  As of version 0.8.0.0 we revert to Simplified BSD License.